 - I want to know that you will present professionally to my customers.
 My company has a good reputation and I want to keep it that way.
 When you come to an interview I am going to assume that your personal presentation is just about as good as it is going to get.
 If you are unkempt, it is a sign of things to come.

-- If you look like you haven't put in the effort, I don't believe you really want the job.
+- If you look like you haven't put in the effort with your personal presentation, I don't believe you really want the job.
 I've said it before.
 I want to hire passionate employees who are excited to work for my company.
 Can't be bothered presenting well?
 I can't be bothered employing you.

 - If you don't take pride in your appearance, I question the pride and attention to detail that you demonstrate in your work.
 Enough said.